Natpukkaga: Plot

-Karunakaran agrees but sends Perusu away from his home.
-Karunakaran brings the then-12 year old boy Chinnayya to his home to care for him and the entire family protests.
+Karunakaran agrees but sends Perusu away from his house.
+Karunakaran brings the then-12 year old boy Chinnayya to his house to care for him and the entire family protests.
 Perusu alleges that Chinnayya may be an illegitimate son of Karunakaran, resulting in such deep affection.
 Deeply angered by these words, Karunakaran banishes his son-in-law.
 Gowri also leaves his home without knowing the truth and understanding her father.

-The story returns to the present, and the wedding of Prabhavathy and Perusu's brother Chinnarasu is planned.
+The story returns to the present, and the wedding of Prabhavathy's and Perusu's brother Chinnarasu is planned.
 On the wedding day, Perusu's mistress comes back with her brother saying that he wishes to marry Perusu's daughter.
 During this event, the truth about Lakshmi's death is revealed which is witnessed by Gowri.
 Perusu tries to kill Gowri so that the wedding would not stop and they can take all of Karunakaran's properties.
 But, Muthaiya comes to Gowri's aid and saves her.
-Gowri apologises to him for misunderstanding him as Lakshmi's murderer.
+Gowri tearfully apologises to him for misunderstanding him as Lakshmi's murderer.
 Gowri reveals the truth to everybody during the wedding.
-Perusu then tries to stab Gowri with a sword but Muthaiya saves her but instead he gets stabbed.
-Perusu is killed by Chinnaraasu with the sword, who felt remorseful after discovering the truth that Perusu killed their own sister, Lakshmi.
-After learning the truth, Prabavathy apologises to Muthaiya and hands over her to Karunakaran and succumbs to his fatal wound.
+Perusu then tries to kill Gowri with a sword but Muthaiya saves her but instead he gets stabbed.
+Perusu is killed by Chinnaraasu with the sword, who felt remorseful after discovering the truth that Perusu killed their own sister Lakshmi.
+After learning the truth, Prabavathy also apologizes to Muthaiya who hands over her to Karunakaran and succumbs to his fatal wound.
 Before dying, Muthaiya tells Chinnaya to take care of Karunakaran.
 Karunakaran then cries in front of Muthaiya's dead body and also dies.
 The movie ends with the marriage of Chinnayya and Prabhavathy.